-The official prerequisite is a C- or better in either CSCI 145/146 or CSCI 150, and a passing grade or concurrent enrollment in MATH 135 or equivalent.
+The official prerequisite is a C- or better in CSCI 1300 and a passing grade or concurrent enrollment in MATH 1660 or equivalent.

 1.3 Detailed Description

 This is an undergraduate course that is a follow-up to an introductory programming course.
 The goal of that first course can be viewed as gaining the ability to write computer programs for accomplishing tasks.
 The key in that course was that programs must work correctly for the task at hand.
 In this course, we will focus on the fact that there are actually many different ways to correctly solve a particular problem and that these different methods may vary greatly in efficiency and adaptability.